For assistance with collecting, managing, and disclosing ESG-related data

 Introduction

-The EU Battery Regulation (also known as the EU Battery Regulation), adopted by the European Council in July 2023, is a new rule that comprehensively regulates the entire life cycle of batteries, from Manufacturing to disposal.
-The regulation aims to ensure sustainability and covers the entire life cycle of products, including the obligation to display greenhouse gas emission amount (carbon footprint: CFP) from Manufacturing to disposal (excluding use), responsible material sourcing (due diligence: DD) in resource mining and refining processes, and recycling regulations.
-Companies in the battery supply chain are required to comply with the regulations, as vehicles will not be able to be sold in the European market if they do not meet the requirements.
-Disclosure of CFP will be required for batteries used in electric vehicles (from February 18, 2025) * 1, and this applies not only to BEVs, but also to HEVs, PHEVs, and FCEVs.
+The EU Battery Regulation (also known as the EU Battery Regulation), adopted by the European Council in July 2023, is a new set of rules that comprehensively regulate the entire lifecycle of batteries, from Manufacturing to disposal.
+Aiming to ensure sustainability, this regulation covers the entire product lifecycle, requiring manufacturers to disclose greenhouse gas emission amount (carbon footprint: CFP) from Manufacturing to disposal (excluding use), as well as mandate responsible material sourcing (due diligence: DD) in resource mining and refining processes, and regulations on recycling.
+Companies in the battery supply chain must comply, as failure to meet these requirements will prevent them from launching vehicles on the European market.
+Starting February 18, 2025, disclosure of CFP information will be required for onboard batteries for electrified vehicles*1, and this applies not only to BEVs, but also to HEVs, PHEVs, and FCEVs.

-* 1: After that, all batteries sold within the EU, including Industry batteries and portable batteries, are expected to be subject to the regulations.
+*1: After that, all batteries sold within the EU, including Industry batteries and portable batteries, are expected to be subject to the law.

 This article provides an overview of the EU Battery Regulation and the responses required of companies.